Reference Date: 28-January-2014

 Harvesting of 2013 wheat crop was completed last August.
-The final production estimates are not yet available; however, preliminary forecasts indicate a 2013 wheat production of about 14 million tonnes, slightly exceeding the already above average harvest in 2012.
+Preliminary estimates indicate a 2013 wheat production of about 14 million tonnes, slightly exceeding the already above average harvest in 2012.

 Cereal imports expected to decline in 2013/14 compared to last year but would still remain high

-Total cereal imports, mainly consisting of maize (4 million tonnes), wheat (4 million tonnes), rice (1.5 million tonnes) and barley (1.2 million tonnes) are forecast at 11 million tonnes in 2013/14 (April/March), about 25 percent less than last year’s high levels but still 8 percent above the average of the last five years.
+Total cereal imports are forecast at 11 million tonnes in 2013/14 (April/March) - consisting of maize (4 million tonnes), wheat (4 million tonnes), rice (1.5 million tonnes) and barley (1.2 million tonnes) - about 25 percent less than last year’s high levels but still 8 percent above the average of the last five years.

 The forecast wheat imports, at about 4 million tonnes, are one-third less than last year, mainly due to higher carryover stocks following large purchases in 2012.